minhphan03/minhphan03.github.io/_posts/2024-04-17-jaw-surgery.md

 tags: diary throwback
 image: /assets/images/surgery.jpg
 ---
-Six months since my jaw surgery.
-Doctors typically said the six month mark sufficiently determines whether a surgery is successful as it is expected that all swelling disappears.
-Here is a collection of entries I wrote about this life-changing operation.
+Today marks six months from my jaw surgery (Oct 17th, 2023).
+My surgeon said the six month mark sufficiently determines whether a jaw surgery operation was successful as it is expected that all swelling disappears (numbing, on the other hand, may take up to three years).
+So, to celebrate this journey almost over, here is a collection of entries I wrote about this life-changing operation.
+This is the second major surgery I have, and the first one I was big enough to have a lasting memory on.

-1. Day -1:
+1. Day -1 (the day before surgery)

 So finally this day has come: I will have my double jaw surgery tomorrow.
 My three-year-long anticipation and shame of my imperfect side profile has boiled down to this day.
 I have gone through a myriad of emotions to get to this: shame, hope, fear, longing, you name it.
 Surprisingly I don't have a lot of words to say about this, because I am too tired to process any outstanding feelings at the moment.
 I talked to my therapist earlier today about it and confessed to her how emotionally challenging this whole operation is to me, and she was really understanding.
 I guess it's a leap of faith I have to put into both myself and the surgeons to the other side...
 Deep down at the bottom of my heart I know that I have to do this sooner or later, and I am at the prime age to get this done and over with.
 Oh how restless I am right now.